abhishek-kumar-code/Redfish_Public/Specification.md

 Because [service annotations](#annotations) may be applied to existing resource definitions, they are generally specified in a service-specific metadata document referenced by the [service metadata](#service-metadata).

-### Common SPMA Resource Properties
+### Common Redfish Resource Properties

-This section contains a set of common properties across all SPMA resources.
+This section contains a set of common properties across all Redfish resources.
 The property names in this section shall not be used for any other purpose, even if they are not implemented in a particular resource.

 Common properties are defined in a the base Resource.<%= DocVersion %>.Resource schema.